 She wrote numerous articles illustrating many with her own line drawings.
 She was active in research both at home and abroad, and continued to publish papers after her retirement.

-You can see items relating to Isabella Gordon in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Isabella Gordon featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.